grinnell-cs/csc151-dh/_eboards/eboard37-3.md

 How does it work?

-* We might trace a short example.
+* We will not trace a short example.
+(Why did Sam bother setting up?)

 ### Fun with counting